tudelft3d/website/education/msctopics/index.md

 While our group is currently busy with the [conversion of BIM/IFC datasets to CityGML]({{ "/projects/geobim/" | prepend: site.baseurl }}), the inverse conversion is also interesting.
 Being able to convert automatically a CityGML dataset to an IFC dataset (or Revit) could give context to designers, directly in their software.
+That would allow them to quickly visualise the shadow that their new building casts on neighbouring buildings, to assess quickly whether the gardens of neighbours is visible, etc.
-There are several issues to solve: what geometries to convert/use? how to deal with the different coordinate reference systems? what IFC classes should be used? etc.
+There are several technical issues to solve: what geometries to convert/use? how to deal with the different coordinate reference systems? what IFC classes should be used? etc.

-Besides the details of the methodology to convert, we envision that that student could build a web application where a user can select an area in the Netherlands, which constructs automatically the CityGML dataset created from our software [3dfier](https://github.com/tudelft3d/3dfier), and sends to the use the IFC file.
+Besides the details of the methodology to convert the datasets, we envision that that student could also build a web application where a user can select an area in the Netherlands, then the CityGML dataset is automatically created from our software [3dfier](https://github.com/tudelft3d/3dfier), and finally sent back to the user as an IFC file.

-Python programming is sufficient of this project, and ideally a background in Architecture and experience with Revit and other 3D design software using BIM/IFC.
+Python programming is sufficient of this project, and ideally the candidate should have a background in architecture and experience with Revit or other 3D design software (eg Revit).

 *Contact:* [Ken Arroyo Ohori](http://tudelft.nl/kenohori) and [Hugo Ledoux](http://tudelft.nl/hledoux)